Mommy Myth: “If I were a stay-at-home mom, my house would be cleaner.”

 But I should be able to get things done at naptime, right?
 Well, at naptime, I take a breath, eat the lunch that I missed because I was washing peanut butter out of the dog’s fur, call the pediatrician to reschedule a check-up that would fall on a day we are going out of town, text my hubby to see if he can pick up sour cream on his way home from work, and then just as I get ready to be productive and clean…the little guy is awake and ready to play.

 And trying to clean up one room while they’re playing in another is futile too.
 My daughter can destroy two rooms by the time I can clean up one.
 She’s impressive like that.

-Comparing when I was a work-out-of-the-house mom, when I was a stay-at-home mom, and now when I’m a work-at-home mom (I’m a freelance writer.), I would have to say that my house was cleanest when I was working out of the home.
+Comparing when I was a work-out-of-the-house mom, when I was a stay-at-home mom, and now when I’m a work-at-home mom (I’m a freelance digital marketing specialist.), I would have to say that my house was cleanest when I was working out of the home.
 This is because of the simple fact that we weren’t at home to mess it up all day.
 I mean it wasn’t immaculate by any means.
 When I got home from work, I just wanted to spend some time with my kids, not scrub floors.
 But it was the cleanest.